jbrockopp/docs/content/administration/worker/runtime.md

   This section contains information on the runtime component for the worker.
 ---

-This component is responsible for ...
+This component is responsible for integrating with a runtime environment based off the configuration provided.

+The runtime environment is used by Vela for executing workload resources and managing their lifecycle.

 ## Configuration